Sky Diary

 Mars

-During November Mars has moved too close to the Sun in the sky so it will not be possible to see it throughout the month.
+Mars is also too close to the Sun in the sky to be seen during the month.

 Jupiter